julia-dunn/DUNN-Python-Portfolio/NERStreamlitApp/README.md

 }
 ```

-Finally, to run the app locally:
+Finally, to run the app locally, run in integrated terminal:
 ```
 {
     streamlit run main.py